 - Influence of corner surface temperatures Guide and files mph Part 1 Part 2 Part 3 .

 - The insulated pipe problem Guide and mph files.

-Schijndel, A.W.M. van (2007).
-Integrated heat air and moisture modeling and simulation.
+- 2007 Jos van Schijndel, Integrated heat air and moisture modeling and simulation.
 Eindhoven: Technische Universiteit, PhD thesis, 200 pages